Do You Need an Audio Interface for Studio Monitors?

 You do not need an audio interface in order to use studio monitors.
 They are separate pieces of equipment that work independently of each other.

-Most modern recording setups include an audio interface, however.
+Most modern recording setups, however, include an audio interface.
 This is because modern recording setups tend to use computer processing technology and audio interfaces provide improved sound quality compared with a computer’s sound card.

-Studio monitors are therefore typically associated with audio interfaces in modern recording and playback setups.
-But as we’ve discussed, they do not require audio interfaces to function properly and can work completely independently of audio interfaces.
+Studio monitors are, therefore, usually associated with audio interfaces in modern recording and playback setups.
+But as we’ve discussed, they don’t require audio interfaces to function properly and can work completely independently of audio interfaces.